wearefrank/frank-runner/README.md

 }
 ```

-This will make it possible to restart using ctrl-shift-B.
+This will make it possible to restart using ctrl-shift-B (or go to Terminal,
+Run Task...).

 # Command line